adambudziak/blogchain/README.md

 ## TODOs

 ### Features
-* allow submitting posts while logged-out (it worked but it doesn't now);
 * implement tags;
 * allow getting only these posts/comments/stars which have been confirmed by the blockchain;
 * implement creating accounts and bind them with the private keys used for txs on blockchain;